ontodev/valve.rs/README.md

 ## API

-The API (application-programmer interface) reference documentation can normally be found on [crates.io](https://crates.io/crates/ontodev_valve), however this documentation is currently out of date.
-To generate the latest API documentation, run
+The API (application-programmer interface) reference documentation for the latest release of Valve can normally be found on [docs.rs](https://docs.rs/ontodev_valve/latest/ontodev_valve/).
+In case you would like to generate the API documentation for a newer version of Valve, run:

 ```rust
 cargo doc